 If you are looking for a competitive edge when marketing your products or services then we thoroughly recommend trying at least one telemarketing campaign.
 But, what if you run a smaller business, who may lack the cash-flow to sign off on a telesales project?

 Well, there are a number of ways to cut down the potential costs of telemarketing:

 The first is to provide your own list of potential leads, which will help cut down on costs significantly.
 However, for maximum results, you need to make sure that your leads are of a good quality and have good sales potential.

 Another consideration is where your telemarketing company is.
 Companies in London are generally much more expensive so it is a good idea to look for a more regionally based company, although this might not be advisable if you are concentrating your marketing on the London area.

-If you are interested in hearing more about telemarketing prices for your business, then fill out the form at the top of this page and a select group of excellent suppliers will get in touch with you.
+If you are interested in hearing more about telemarketing prices for your business, then fill out the form at the top of this page and Expert Market will match you with a group of excellent suppliers.